kotct/dot/CONTRIBUTING.md

 6. Actively participate in your pull request&mdash;if the maintainers ask for a revision to your proposed changes, make it promptly to keep them happy.

+## Options

+Contributions we want to see include:

+* Pull Requests containing fixes for breaking changes on all architectures running all platforms.

+* Pull Requests containing fixes for internal errors, even if they are edge cases.

+* Pull Requests containing fixes for breaking userspace issues.

+* Pull Requests containing work on refactoring of big functions and sucky craftmanship.

+* Issues if errors show up somewhere.

+* Issues if something is slow or broken or old.

+* Issues containing suggestions.

+Contributions we don't want to see include:

+* Poorly-worded issues.

+* Stuff that doesn't work.